 See below for our table of compensation amounts for possible issues relating to medical negligence.
 The figures shown here are taken from the Judicial College Guidelines.
 This is a document used to help value personal injury claims.

-Lung Disease (b) £65,710 to £91,350 This covers cases where (possibly undiagnosed) lung cancer causes severe pain and limits the quality of life. £70,030 to £97,330
+Lung Disease (b) Lung cancer, usually in an older person, that causes severe pain and limits the quality of life. £70,030 to £97,330

-Lung Disease (c) £51,420 to £65,710 This covers cases where the disease causes a decline in lung functionality.
+Lung Disease (c) Disease such as emphysema causes a decline in lung functionality.
 Could cause difficulty breathing, frequent coughing, disturbed sleep and restriction of physical activities. £54,830 to £70,030

-Asthma (a) £40,410 to £61,710 This covers cases where the asthma is permanent and disabling.
+Asthma (a) Asthma is permanent and disabling.
 It will cause regular coughing, sleep disturbance and restriction of physical activity. £43,060 to £65,740

 This table looks at complications of diseases that could be caused by misdiagnosis.
 However, it is possible to suffer complications in the treatment of injuries, too.
 For example, the misdiagnosis of things like a broken ankle or head injury could negatively affect your health.

 It is also important to note that the figures shown may not apply directly to your case, as they are guidelines based on previous settlements.
 Each claim is valued individually according to the circumstances.

 You could also claim special damages as part of your compensation.
 This covers financial losses already accumulated because of your injuries, as well as those that may arise in the future.
 It can cover: